-*Before the offer to purchase is created, you must be at least pre-qualified or, better yet, pre-approved by a lender, unless you are paying cash.*
+Before the offer to purchase is created, you must be pre-qualified by a lender, unless you are paying cash.

 A pre-approval letter is one of the best negotiating tools a buyer can have.
 It shows the seller that you are financially able to purchase the home.
 After you have gotten prequalified or preapproved for your loan (or have a proof of funds in hand for a cash offer), and after you have found the right home, it is time to prepare the offer.